UFC 275 | Pro fighters make their picks for Valentina Shevchenko vs. Taila Santos title fight

 Fighters picking Taila Santos: None

-ICYMI: Fighters also made their picks for Glover Teixeira vs. Jiri Prochazka.
+ICYMI: Fighters also made their picks for Glover Teixeira vs. Jiri Prochazka and Weili Zhang vs. Joanna Jedrzejczyk.

 Who do you think will win between Valentina Shevchenko and Taila Santos?This article appeared first on BJPENN.COM